dacap/dacap.github.io/games/sudoku.md

 > (also called "boxes", "blocks", "regions", or "sub-squares")
 > contains all of the digits from 1 to 9.

-{% include download file="http://files.davidcapello.com/v1/Sudoku.exe" desc="Download for Windows" %}
+{% include download file="Sudoku.exe" desc="Download for Windows" %}